 Prioritizing Tasks With Color Indicators

 Using color indicators is one of the most common ways to prioritize work.
-Contemporary Kanban software solutions usually allow you to use customized colors in order to mark level of priority.
+Contemporary Kanban software solutions usually allow you to use customized colors in order to mark levels of priority.

 For example, a red card may signify it has critical priority, while a green one has a normal priority.
-As visual signals, color marks can be easily spotted by any team member.
+You can also add color codes for tasks such as: bug, change required, etc. As visual signals, color marks can be easily spotted by any team member.